Sports Briefs, Sept. 20, 2017

 Pre and Postnatal Yoga registration open

 With a yoga workshop catering to new and expecting moms, practices will integrate mind and body to promote movement and meditation.
 Sessions are held at the PC MARC on Thursdays, 6 to 7 p.m. from Sept.
 28 to Nov.
 2. The fee is $55 or $15 per class for drop-ins.
 For more info and to register by Sept.
-26,visit this website or call 615-5400.
+26, visit parkcityrecreation.org or call 615-5400.

 Big Air Gym Jam scheduled at Black Diamond Gymnastics